ImaginaryCTF rrng

 f.write(strxor(flag, ltb(random.getrandbits(len(flag)*8))))

 Looking at how the flag is produced, it uses XOR encryption, with random bytes as long as the flag.
 If the bytes are truly random, it is information theoretically impossible to recover the flag.
-Therefore, we need to analyse how to predict the value of the last call to random.getrandbits.
-Looking at how the last seed is set, there is no secret going in to this process.
-It completely deterministically seeds the random number generator, so re-executing the script (and swapping the files) will yield us the flag.
-However, the loop makes 10**100 iterations.
-This is more than there are atoms in the universe, to add myself to the list using this overused comparison.
-The goal here is to find an optimized calculation of the last seed value.
+Therefore, we need to analyse how to predict the value of the last call to random.getrandbits

-It is reasonable to check for cycles in the generated seeds, especially since 10**100 >> 2**24.
+.
 A repeating seed leads to a cycle.
 A reasonably large cycle will allow us to compute the product of the cycle only once, and then use fast exponentiation in closed form.

 A seed value is 24 bits, which are 3 bytes.
-Still amounting to 48 MiB. so let’s check for a smaller cycle.
+Still amounting to 48 MiB. so letβs check for a smaller cycle.

 # Define the sequence of seeds starting from the explicitly set seed 0